 Although I lusted after the outfit, I immediately recognized the necklace in this scene: it’s a black Bakelite (or Galalith) and diamanté German piece, circa 1933.
 The black plastic rectangles are linked with closed silver-tone metal arches that each hold five rhinestones.
 One of the links is marked “DRGM 1138525” on the back.
 “DRGM” is the German patent mark (Deutsches Reichs Gebrauchsmuster), not a maker’s mark.
-You can see additional photos of this piece here, in the TruFaux Jewels boutique.
+(This necklace is sold.)

 Production designer Jim Clay and his team created two replicas of the sleeping compartments and dining cars of the legendary and luxurious passenger train, for the 13-week production in London.
 Every detail – from the table linens, china, and crystal, to the light fixtures and wall treatments – was recreated in the geometric Art Deco style rather than the “more floral Art Nouveau style of the original Express,” said Clay [in an interview for Hollywood Reporter].
 Branagh added: “It’s attention to detail in the golden age of travel.
 It’s about feeling the quality of the crisp linens and an appreciation of the finer things that represents a level of craftsmanship and history.”